Six practical ways to safeguard flock health

 “This company farm consistently had scratched-up pullets with poor uniformity,” Shepherd said.
 “They were able to make some feeding changes, and the problem was minimized.
 But even if you fix feeding issues, you may need to coax pullets to go to the end of the line for feed.”

 Feed-restricted and hungry birds may resort to undesirable practices, like cannibalism.
-“Some lines of hens will attack each other if you don’t have your feeding right and will eat somewhere else,” he said.
+“Some lines of hens will resort to cannibalism if not fed properly.
+We want them eating feed, not each other,” he said.

-A fiber source added to feed may help reduce hunger and stretch out feeding time, Shepherd suggested.
+A fiber source added to pullet and breeder feed may help reduce hunger and stretch out feeding time, Shepherd suggested.

 2. Minimize scratching opportunities